jaffourt/jaffourt.github.io/pages/optimal-adversarial-location-and-pathway-estimation.rst

 3. OC

-Unfortunately the final report cannot be shared publicly, but a draft of a technical report describing these methods can be downloaded `here <https://www.josefaffourtit.com/portfolio/Affourtit_RR_2017.pdf>`__.
+Unfortunately the final report cannot be shared publicly